-Confusion in elderly patients Cprevalent in the age of sixty.
-In older adults symptom of dementia delirium, psychoses, or other mental disorders such as major depression.
+Confusion in elderly patients Confusion is prevalent in individuals over the age of sixty.
+In older adults, confusion can be a symptom of dementia, delirium, psychoses, or other mental disorders such as major depression.
 The reduction in cognitive ability may remain for a short amount of time, or it may be a progressive and chronic condition.
 Depending on the severity of the confusion, it can be classified as: reversible or irreversible(Espino et al.,1998).

 Causes of confusion: